simaov/serialization-unsafe/README.md

 # serialization-unsafe

-Serializer can serialize plain java objects.
+Simple and fast plain java object serializer/deserializer.

 Supported types:
-* all primitive types and their wrappers
+* all primitive types and wrappers
-* all primitive type arrays
+* arrays of primitive types
 * string
 * UUID

+###Usage

-For example we have a class we want to serialize
+For example, we have a class we want to serialize
 ```
 public class TestObj {
   private Integer integer;